vinothsasikumar/SyntX/README.md

 Check out the [CHANGELOG](CHANGELOG.md) for detailed updates and fixes.

----

-## 🎉 Syntx 3.23 Released

-Syntx 3.23 brings powerful new features and significant improvements to enhance your development workflow!

-- **Codebase Indexing Graduated from Experimental** - Full codebase indexing is now stable and ready for production use with improved search and context understanding.
-- **New Todo List Feature** - Keep your tasks on track with integrated todo management that helps you stay organized and focused on your development goals.

----

 ## What Can Syntx Do?

 - 🚀 **Generate Code** from natural language descriptions